cellml/libcellml/docs/theory/theory_ode_solutions.rst

       rates[1] = variables[2]*states[1]+variables[3]*states[0]*states[1];
   }

-If the :code:`GeneratorProfile` was set to Python then the output file would contain:

 .. code-block:: python

-  # Parts of the code created by generator->implementationCode() with the Python generator profile

-  # VOI stands for "variable of integration"
-  VOI_INFO = {"name": "time", "units": "dimensionless", "component": "component"}

-  # States are those variables which are to be solved for through integration
-  STATE_INFO = [
-      {"name": "sharks", "units": "dimensionless", "component": "component"},
-      {"name": "fishes", "units": "dimensionless", "component": "component"}
-  ]

-  # Variables are other variables which may need to be found algebraically or be constant.
-  # They are everything which does not require numerical integration.
-  VARIABLE_INFO = [
-      {"name": "a", "units": "dimensionless", "component": "component", "type": VariableType.CONSTANT}, {"name": "b", "units": "dimensionless", "component": "component", "type": VariableType.CONSTANT}, {"name": "c", "units": "dimensionless", "component": "component", "type": VariableType.CONSTANT}, {"name": "d", "units": "dimensionless", "component": "component", "type": VariableType.CONSTANT}
-  ]

-  def initialize_states_and_constants(states, variables):
-      states[0] = 2.0      # the initial condition for the shark population
-      states[1] = 1.0      # initial condition for the fish population
-      variables[0] = 1.2   # a, constant in the rates equation for sharks
-      variables[1] = -0.6  # b, constant in the rates equation for sharks
-      variables[2] = -0.8  # c, constant in the rates equation for fishes
-      variables[3] = 0.3   # d, constant in the rates equation for fishes

   def compute_rates(voi, states, rates, variables):
       # The "rates" array contains the gradient functions for each of the variables